techidaily/site-win11-tips/source/_posts/fixing-the-chrome-freeze-and-blank-screens.md

  To resize the Chrome window, click the**Restore Down** icon in the top right corner.
 Then, move your mouse cursor over the edge of the window and click and hold the left mouse button.
 Drag the window to the size you want and see if that fixes the issue.

  Another option is to restart the browser.
 This will force Google Chrome to reload its graphical interface on your computer and fix the black screen issue.
-To close Google Chrome on Windows, open Task Manager (see[how to open the Task Manager](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) for more information).
+To close Google Chrome on Windows, open Task Manager (see [how to open the Task Manager](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) for more information).
 In the**Processes** tab, right-click on**Google Chrome** , and select**End task** from the context menu.

 ![Force Close Chrome Using Task Manager](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/force-close-chrome-using-task-manager.jpg)